2000malik/drag-and-drop/README.md

 ## 📄 Notes

-- The project uses absolute imports via `tsconfig.json` with baseUrl set to `src`.
 - ESLint configuration lives in `eslint.config.js` and can be extended for stricter rules as needed.
 - Styles are simple CSS, adjust to your own preferred approach (CSS modules, Tailwind, etc.).